Wellesbourne Mountford Airfield: Current use

-Today the airfield has a CAA Ordinary Licence (Number P681) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Radarmoor Limited).
+Today the airfield has a CAA Ordinary Licence (Number P681) that allows flights for the public transport of passengers or for flying instruction as authorised by the licencee (Radarmoor Limited).

 Wellesbourne Mountford also has an annual wings and wheels event where military and classic cars meet with various aircraft including the in-house Avro Vulcan bomber XM655.

 The airfield holds a large market held on Saturdays and Bank Holidays on the eastern side.
 The airfield also has a café and a number of flying schools located near to the control tower.

 The airfield is currently under threat from developers who want to build 1,600 homes on the site.

 Accidents and incidents

+On 14 January 1942 a Vickers Wellington Mk 1C (DV481) from Wellesbourne stalled and crashed north of the airfield, near Charlecote, due to instrument failure during night-training.
+All five crew, one from the Royal Air Force, two from the Royal Canadian Air Force and two from the Royal Air Force Volunteer Reserve were killed.

 In 2010 a small plane crashed on the A429 near to the airfield.
 The aeroplane was doing circuits around the airfield.

-On Tuesday 6 August 2013 a two-seater Van's Aircraft RV-9 diesel powered aircraft suffered an engine failure shortly after takeoff.
+On Tuesday 6 August 2013 a two-seater Van's Aircraft RV-9 diesel powered aircraft suffered an engine failure shortly after take-off.
 The pilot executed a forced landing into a nearby field (near Loxley) which resulted in the aircraft smashing through a hedgerow and inverting.
 The pilot, who was 59 and had 10 years flying experience, was trapped for 40 minutes whilst emergency services tried to locate the crash site.
 The pilot escaped with just a "bloody thumb".

-On Friday 16 September 2022, XM655 (piloted by Wg Cdr Mike Pollitt) suffered a runway excursion when performing a ground run as practice for the following Sunday's public show.
+On Friday 16 September 2022, XM655 (piloted by Wing Cdr Mike Pollitt) suffered a runway excursion when performing a ground run as practice for the following Sunday's public show.
 This was due to a faulty air speed indicator, which resulted in the aircraft remaining at full power for approximately 2 seconds longer than intended.
 This resulted in excessive speed and less distance in which to stop, and the aircraft passed beyond the end of the runway – stopping just before the airfield perimeter which borders the B4086.
 The air speed indicator had been tested and found satisfactory six days before the incident, which had started to work normally before the end of the run.
 The aircraft's brakes worked properly but were unable to bring the aircraft to a stop with the reduced space available.